CMcDonald82/ansible-playbook-ubuntu-phoenix/README.md

 nginx_serverblock_files:
   - ./templates/nginx/serverblocks/phoenix-example.conf

+nginx_serverblock_files_removed:
+  - phoenix-example.conf
 ```
-This is the path to the custom serverblock file(s) for your phoenix app.
+The nginx_serverblock_files variable is the path to the custom serverblock file(s) for your phoenix app.
 You can create multiple such files, just put the path to each one here.
 This way you can tailor your Nginx configurations based on the architecture of the specific app you're deploying while reusing this playbook across different projects.
+The nginx_serverblock_files_removed variable is a list of the serverblock files you want to remove from the remote host.
+These files will be removed from both the /etc/nginx/sites-available and /etc/nginx/sites-enabled directories.
+These items should just be the filename, not the full path, since these files will already be present in sites-available and/or sites-enabled so there is no need to specify the path.

 * Environment
 ```